COSC3020/brute-force-sorting-kbuss26/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+### Response

+Generally, the runtime complexity of the brute force sort algorithm falls under
+$T(n) \in \Theta(n * n!)$.
+This comes as a result of iterating through the elements of an array, $n$, where the same function is recursively called inside each iteration with $n - 1$ more iterations.
+Thus, we would have
+$n * (n - 1) * (n - 2) * ... * 2 * 1$, which is $n!$ by definition.

+When checking if the array is sorted, the algorithm iterates through each element of the array.
+Every permutation of the array is checked in the worst case scenario, and the algorithm will stop at the point where one element is greater than another.